 Finder gives the remote directory read only access though, so you cant write to it.
 Which is quite annoying.

-Alternatives – Read / Write access
+Alternatives – Read / Write access to mount sftp folder with finder

 There are alternatives for you to use if you need write access. cyberduck is great for this kind of situation.
 Cyberduck handles lots of different protocols.
 Google drive, ftp-ssl, webdav and amazon s3, openstack swift, rackspace, etc. (There is now a commandline client for cyberduck at duck.sh)